meeq/meeq.github.io/resume.md

 * Implemented a business intelligence pipeline for analyzing and reporting key metrics for a high-traffic website.
 * Contributed to the design of an anti-fragile, privacy-focused advertising and analytics platform.
-* Developed integration tooling in TypeScript for NetSuite, MailChimp, Google Places, Hull, PeopleDataLabs.
+* Developed integration tooling in TypeScript for NetSuite, Zendesk, MailChimp, Google Places, Hull, PeopleDataLabs.
 * Oversaw development and testing of a cross-platform social media app by an external developer.

 **Mix Tech, Inc.** *San Francisco, CA* (Remote)<br />